 Why is there all this talk on Linked In and other platforms about the impending changes to the WHS regulations for managing the risk of psychosocial hazards?

-What is all the chatter about?
+What is all the chatter around Psychosocial Risk?

 Hasn’t there always been an obligation placed on businesses and organisations to manage both health and safety risk anyway?